mac-theobio/Lab_meeting/return_to_campus_survey.md

 	- No.

 #### Re-opening Related Questions
-Students:
+_Students:_
+1. Would you prefer to attend classes virtually or in-person?
+	- Virtually
+	- In-person
+	- Mix of virtual and in-person
+	- Not sure
-1. Are you willing to attend in-person classes if some people in the class are not vaccinated?
+1. Are you willing to attend in-person classes if some people in the class are _not_ vaccinated?
 	- Yes.
 	- Yes for small classes only.
 (SS: might need to specify what a small class is)
 	- No.
 	- Not Sure.
-1. Are you willing to attend in-person labs if some people in the class are not vaccinated?
+1. Are you willing to attend in-person labs if some people in the class are _not_ vaccinated?
 	- Yes.
 	- Yes for small classes only.
 (SS: might need to specify what a small class is)
 	- No.
 	- Not Sure.
-1. Are you willing to attend in-person classes if there are measures in place to reduce the spread of COVID-19 (eg. masks are mandatory, students must sit 6ft apart, mandatory screening questions, etc.)?
+1. Are you willing to attend in-person classes if there are measures in place to reduce the spread of COVID-19 (eg., masks are mandatory, students must sit 6ft apart, mandatory screening questions, etc.)?
 (SS: maybe combine this question with the question above?)
 	- Yes.
 	- No.
 	- Unsure.
-1. Are you willing to attend in-person labs if there are measures in place to reduce the spread of COVID-19 (eg. masks are mandatory, students must sit 6ft apart, mandatory screening questions, etc.)?
+1. Are you willing to attend in-person labs if there are measures in place to reduce the spread of COVID-19 (eg., masks are mandatory, students must sit 6ft apart, mandatory screening questions, etc.)?
 	- Yes.
 	- No.
 	- Unsure.
-1. Would you prefer classes to be taught remotely or in-person?
-	- _____.
-(SS: or have options as in the question below)

-Staff:
+_Staff:_
 1. Do you feel that you have adequate access to sick leave or remote work options if you are experiencing symptoms of COVID-19, have been exposed, or have tested positively?
 	- Yes.
 	- No.
+1. Can your work be done remotely?
+	- No
+	- Yes
-1. Would you prefer to return to working on campus or working remotely?
+		- Would you prefer to return to working on campus or to work remotely?
 			- Want to return if I'm fully vaccinated
 			- Want to return if my whole office is vaccinated
 			- Want to return if community transmission is low
 			- Want to return if precautions are in place
+			- Prefer working from home and would like to keep doing so indefinitely
 			- Other: ____.
-	- Prefer working from home and would like to keep doing so indefinitely

-Everyone:
+_Everyone:_
 1. Which on-campus facilities do you think you would use in the Fall if they are open (SS: and public health measures are being implemented/enforced?)?
 Check all that apply.
 	- Gym
 	- Libraries